Loopring/website/loopring.io/public/markdown/orderbook_mining_13_en.md

 ### Rules

-1) This round starts at 00:00 AM on March 3rd, 2021 UTC, and lasts for 14 days.
+1) This round starts at 13:00 UTC March 3rd 2021, and lasts for 14 days.

 2) The maximum spread is 2%.